November 7, 2025

 Fasting and cancer: senior couple walking outdoors

 Obesity and overnutrition are major risk factors for an array of diseases that pose a significant burden on the health of our population.
-There’s increasing evidence that various types of fasting can help protect against numerous diseases and slow down the aging process.
+There’s increasing evidence that various types of fasting can help protect against numerous diseases and slow down the ageing process11

-• Lowers cardiovascular risk factors, such as reducing blood pressure and improving lipid profile
+• Lowers cardiovascular risk factors, such as reducing blood pressure and improving lipid profile12.

-• Helps cell maintenance, cell survival, and the removal of cellular waste products by inducing a process known as autophagy
+• Helps cell maintenance, cell survival, and the removal of cellular waste products by inducing a process known as autophagy15.

-• Activates stem cells, which play a role in immune system regeneration
+• Activates stem cells, which play a role in immune system regeneration16.

 Even if you don’t want to try fasting, you can adopt lifestyle changes to improve your heart health.